 The M.A. in Applied Clinical Psychology is a 48-credit program with optional graduate-level course work for Licensed Professional Counselor preparation.
+Starting in Fall 2024, the program will shift to a 60-credit program, integrating additional courses needed for licensure.

 The program can be pursued full time or part time; new students can begin the program only in a fall semester.
 The Graduate School of Penn State University allows eight years to complete a graduate degree.